QiaoK/KriggingWork/README.md

 Main parts: Matrix operations, Kriging interpolations, Clustering functions, and filtering-based clustering.

 Input and output files are all text files.
+SOCR and IGRA datasets referenced in the paper are provided in this folder.

 # System requirement